-- Expectations and responsibilities of the Researcher under the Research Data Access Framework (RDAF)
+- Expectations and responsibilities of the Researcher under the FIVE Safes model and the Research Data Access Framework (RDAF)

 Through the Research Agreement and Data Preparation Agreement, the Researcher agrees to all conditions of use set by the public body or bodies that retain stewardship of the data, which may include (but are not limited to) the following: